- What is PolicyMap?

 There is no limit to the amount of data you can upload and share through PolicyMap's uploader feature!

-If you are a Premium Subscriber and want to send us data for upload, the cost of uploading your data is included in the price of your subscription, which starts at $5,000 a year for 10 users.
+If you are a Premium Subscriber and want to send us data for upload, the cost of uploading your data is included in the price of your subscription.
 There are some limits to the amount you can upload within the subscription.
 Going over the limit simply means we will need to charge a fee.
 If you have specific questions regarding a large dataset you'd like to load or if you have a dataset that you'd like to have us feed directly into the application, just contact us to talk more.

 Is there a limit on the number of points I can upload myself as a standard subscriber?